flipcoder/textbeat/README.md

 # Velocity and Gain/Volume

-Control velocity and gain of notes using the v## or g## flags respectfully All velocity and gain values go from 0-9 in every digit, like in decimal numbers
+Control velocity and gain of notes using the v## or g## flags respectfully
-Example: v0 in min, v9 is max.
-But also: v00 is minimum, v99 is max Use more numbers for increased precision (Careful, v9 is 100% where as v09 is ~9.1%)
+Example: v0 in min, v9 is 90%.
+But also: v00 is minimum, v99 is 99% (v by itself is full)

 Interpolation not yet impl